Solertis/Otrera/README.md

 role in the "Daughters of Ares" books and games (still in development) which inspired the creation of this software.

+Otrera operates with two axioms:

+I. Engines are sets of rules and systems, while games are subsets of engines.

+II.
+Your RPG will have characters.

 Otrera provides the following tools:

-1. Set of core rules and stat systems that can be copied or adapated into original games for personal or commercial use.

-2. Character builder tools to test out different classes and builds and simulate level progression.

-3. Comprehensive documentation (In Development)
+1. Full-fledged engine builder to allow for the creation of original character development and combat systems.
+Users can then publish, modify, and patent their unique game systems.

+2. Character builder and content editing tools.
+Users can upload spreadsheets to quickly add hundreds of content items.

+3. A number of default engines (including Pathfinder) which can serve as the basis of new games and campaigns.

-4. Sample content (classes, skills, equipment, etc.) that can also be copied or adapted.
+4. A wealth of sample content (classes, skills, equipment, etc.) that can also be copied or adapted.

 5. Analytical tools to help balance your game.
 (In Development)

-6. The ability to publish character / skill / story / equipment
-sheets and full game manuals.
-(In Development)

-7. Full-fledged engine builder to allow for creation of original combat and character development systems.

 The goal of Otrera is to help table top RPG and board game makers to create rich, complex, and balanced game systems.
 Whether you